 Pour the unused liquid tin back into its container to be reused.

 There are other ways to protect your board.
 Some people are using colored enamel like a green lacquer.
-This looks great, but it takes long time to cure (48hrs!).
+This looks great, but it takes a long time to cure (up to 48hrs).

 Using the enamel does not necessarily preclude tinning your board.
 You could tin it and then use the enamel for a nicer look.
-Apparently this enamel can be soldered through.
-I did not try it.
+Apparently, these "Testors" enamel sprays can be soldered through.
+I did not try them, though.

 Tools: Cleaning (acetone or alcohol), paper towels, liquid tin, nitrile gloves, plastic container, water